DOI-ONRR/doi-extractives-data/_how-it-works/natural-resources/production.md

 ### Oil

 Oil forms in underground reservoirs on land and under the ocean.
-Crude oil occurs naturally, while petroleum products (e.g., jet fuel, diesel fuel, and heating oil) come from refining and otherwise processing crude oil and other liquids.
+Crude oil occurs naturally, while petroleum products (for example, jet fuel, diesel fuel, and heating oil) come from refining and otherwise processing crude oil and other liquids.
 Petroleum is a broad term that can mean both crude oil and {{ "petroleum products" | term_end }}.
-In 2015, [five states](http://www.eia.gov/petroleum/supply/annual/volume1/) — Texas, North Dakota, California, Alaska, and Oklahoma — and federal submerged lands in the Gulf of Mexico supplied more than 81% of the {{ "crude oil" | term }} produced here.
+In 2015, five states — Texas, North Dakota, California, Alaska, and Oklahoma — and federal submerged lands in the Gulf of Mexico [supplied more than 81%](http://www.eia.gov/petroleum/supply/annual/volume1/) of the {{ "crude oil" | term }} produced here.

 ### Gas

 Gas, also called natural gas, forms underground on land and offshore in beds under the ocean.
 There are two types of natural gas: dry and wet.
 Dry natural gas is mostly methane.
 Wet natural gas contains a small amount of methane, as well as other liquid hydrocarbons — such as ethane, propane, and butane — and nonhydrocarbon gases.
 Wet natural gas is the source of natural gas liquids.
 Once wet natural gas is extracted from the ground, natural gas liquids are separated from the gas stream close to the well or at a gas processing plant.
 This leaves both dry gas and natural gas liquids such as ethane, propane, and butane.

 The U.S. produces more gas than any other country in the world.
-In 2015, [five states](http://www.eia.gov/naturalgas/annual/) produced 65% of the total dry natural gas: Texas, Pennsylvania, Louisiana, Wyoming, and Oklahoma.
+In 2015, [five states produced 65% of the total dry natural gas](http://www.eia.gov/naturalgas/annual/): Texas, Pennsylvania, Louisiana, Wyoming, and Oklahoma.

 In conventional extraction, companies extract oil and gas by drilling a vertical well.
 At first, oil and gas rise to the surface of the well fueled by underground pressure.
 Once the pressure gives out, operators can inject gases or water from the initial drilling back into the formation to increase pressure and push additional resources to the surface, or install pumps to help provide artificial lift for oil production.
 Finally, operators can inject steam, gases, or other chemicals into the formation to change the oil’s composition so that it can more easily rise through the well.